Designations Congruent with Things: Chapter 23

 Mako doesn’t continue.

-Newt slides his RFID tag home beneath the web of skin between his thumb and index finger.
-“Wired’s a pretty good rag if you’re into that kind of thing, I guess,” he says, continuing heroically.
-“What was it about?”
+Newt slides the RFID tag home beneath the web of skin between his thumb and index finger.
+“Wired’s a pretty good rag if you’re into that kind of thing, I guess.”
+He continues heroically, “What was it about?”

 “You,” Mako says.

 Wired wrote an article on me?”
-Newt asks, tweaking the positioning of his RFID tag with his forceps.
-“Like, a full length piece.
-Literally on just me?”
+Newt tweaks the positioning of his RFID tag with his forceps.
+“Like, a full length piece?
+On just me?”

 “Yes,” Mako says.

-“It speculated that you had retreated from public scrutiny for medical rather than personal reasons.
-It speculated that you couldn’t withstand the physiological requirements of an alien drift,” Mako says in a quiet rush.
+“It speculated you retreated from public scrutiny for medical rather than personal reasons.
+It speculated you couldn’t withstand the physiological requirements of an alien Drift,” Mako says in a quiet rush.

 In the back of his thoughts, the kids hiss, vengeful and yearning, at the acute anamnesis of an alien, altered consciousness.